Music-Player-App/Music-Player-Backend/README.md

 # Music-Player-Backend
-A backend API for a music player application that handles user authentication,
+A backend API for a music player application that handles user authentication and music library management.